 Patrick has long championed rising American vocal and instrumental concert artists, collaborating with Matt Albert, Dashon Burton, Anthony Roth Costanzo, Christian Van Horn, Bryan Hymel, Reginald Mobley, Kathryn Mueller, Margot Rood, the Spektral Quartet, Lauren Snouffer, Zachary Wilder, and Tamara Wilson.
 He has commissioned and/or premiered works by composers Christopher Theofanidis, Nico Muhly, Alvaro Bermudez, Ileana Perez Velasquez, Susan Labarr, Sidney Guillaume, Shawn Crouch, James Kallembach, and many others.

 Quigley founded Seraphic Fire in 2002 in Miami, FL.
-He has nurtured a robust audience-ensemble relationship, which the local press calls “the smartest, most creative and consistently excellent Classical music ticket in South Florida.”
-(South Florida Sun Sentinel).
-Artistically, Seraphic Fire’s repertoire spans from Hildegard of Bingen to Philip Glass, and their GRAMMY-nominated recording catalogue includes canonic European composers, 20th and 21st century American masters, and world premieres.
+The ensembles’s repertoire spans from Hildegard of Bingen to Philip Glass, and their recording catalogue contains sixteen albums; two titles have received GRAMMY nominations.
 Seraphic Fire enjoys a residency at the Aspen Music Festival, where Quigley teaches and conducts.